sensu/sensu-docs/content/sensu-go/6.6/operations/monitoring-as-code/_index.md

 ## Best practices for monitoring as code

-The monitoring as code approach is flexible &mdash; you can use any source control repository and choose your own directory structure &mdash; but following a few best practices will contribute to a successful implementation.
+Sensu's monitoring as code solution is flexible &mdash; you can use any source control repository and choose your own directory structure &mdash; but following a few best practices will contribute to a successful implementation.

 - To maintain consistency, save all of your resources as only one file type: YAML or JSON.
 - Include all dependencies within a resource definition.